-- Previous experience in university-level teaching of International Relation courses. - Previous experience in course administration and the organisation of teaching and pastoral care.
+• Previous experience in teaching across a wide range of International Relations courses including course administration and pastoral care.

 Pre-employment screening

 Standard checks

 If you are offered the post, the offer will be subject to standard pre-employment checks.
 You will be asked to provide: proof of your right-to-work in the UK; proof of your identity; and (if we haven't done so already) we will contact the referees you have nominated.
 You will also be asked to complete a health declaration so that you can tell us about any health conditions or disabilities for which you may need us to make appropriate adjustments.